HEMANGIOBLASTOMA

 Hemangioblastoma Causes

 Hemangioblastomas typically develop for unknown reasons.
 They are therefore impossible to forecast.
 Moreover, hemangioblastomas that recur might indicate a hereditary disorder like von Hippel-Lindau (VHL) disease.
 VHL is the root cause of 20% to 25% of hemangioblastoma instances.
 Hemangioblastomas often only have one tumor, but patients with VHL may experience several.
-The VHL gene becomes mutated as a result of VHL.
+Additionally, the VHL gene becomes mutated as a result of VHL.
 This causes benign tumors to spread to several locations throughout the body.
 VHL has neither a treatment nor a preventative measure.
 Surgery to remove tumors is the main course of treatment.

 Symptoms of Hemangioblastoma